Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Introduction

 \mypara{Problem 2} Existing evaluations solely compare attack strength, i.e., transferability, but largely overlook another key attack property, stealthiness.
 Instead, they pre-fix the stealthiness based on simply imposing a single $L_p$ norm on the perturbations.
 This is problematic since it is well known that a successful attack requires a good trade-off between attack strength and stealthiness.
-More generally, (black-box) transferable attacks normally require larger perturbations than white-box attacks for success, but using a single $L_p$ norm is known to be insufficient when perturbations are not very small~\cite{sharif2018suitability,tramer2020fundamental}.
-In the context of transferable attacks, one recent study~\cite{chen2021measuring} also notices that the transferability of attacks bounded by the same $L_{\infty}$ norm is surprisingly correlated with their $L_{2}$ norms.
+More generally, (black-box) transfer attacks normally require larger perturbations than white-box attacks for success, but using a single $L_p$ norm is known to be insufficient when perturbations are not very small~\cite{sharif2018suitability,tramer2020fundamental,chen2021measuring}.
 In addition, other stealthiness measures beyond the image distance have not been explored.

-\mypara{Evaluation guidelines} We aim to address the above two problems by establishing new evaluation guidelines from both the perspectives of transferability and stealthiness. \textbf{To address Problem 1}, we propose a new categorization of existing transferable attacks (Section~\ref{sec:cate-trans-attack}), which enables our systematic intra-category attack analyses (Section~\ref{sec:ana}).
-Such analyses also provide support for attack hyperparameter selection, ensuring the fairness of our later comprehensive evaluations, which further involve inter-category comparisons (Section~\ref{sec:eva-res-trans}). \textbf{To address Problem 2}, we consider diverse stealthiness measures.
-Specifically, we adopt five different imperceptibility metrics beyond the $L_p$ norms.
-Moreover, we move beyond imperceptibility and investigate other aspects of stealthiness, such as attack traceback based on (input) image features or (output) misclassification features.
-Table~\ref{tab:eval} summarizes our good evaluation practices compared to those in existing work in terms of attack transferability and stealthiness.
+In this paper, we address the above two major problems by establishing new evaluation guidelines from both the perspectives of transferability and stealthiness.
+To address Problem 1, we first systemize existing transfer attacks into five categories (Section~\ref{sec:cate-trans-attack}).
+Based on this attack systematization, we then conduct systematic, intra-category attack comparisons (Section~\ref{sec:ana}).
+Our intra-category analyses also help determine the optimal settings of key attack hyperparameters and ensure fairness in our comprehensive attack evaluations (Section~\ref{sec:eva-res-trans}).
+To address Problem 2, we compare different attacks regarding diverse stealthiness measures.
+Specifically, we adopt five different imperceptibility metrics.
+Moreover, we move beyond imperceptibility and investigate other aspects of stealthiness, e.g., attack traceback with (input) image features or (output) misclassification features.
+We also conducted a user study on the visual quality of adversarial images from different attacks.